L'Ancienne-Lorette

 L'Ancienne-Lorette (/fr/) is a city in central Quebec, Canada.
 It is a suburb of and an enclave within Quebec City.
 It was merged with Quebec City on January 1, 2002, as part of a 2000–2006 municipal reorganization in Quebec, but, after a 2004 referendum, it was reconstituted as a separate city on January 1, 2006.

-Its history dates to 1674, when a group of Huron (Wyandot) fleeing war with the Iroquois settled there under the protection of the French.
+Its history dates to 1674, when a group of Wendat (Huron) fleeing war with the Haudenosaunee settled there under the protection of the French.
 It was founded as a mission village by the Jesuits.
 The Wyandot left after a few decades, and French settlers took over the land.

 History

-The Jesuit missionary Pierre Chaumonot in 1674 founded a settlement here when he built a chapel for the Huron (Wyandot).
+The Jesuit missionary Pierre Chaumonot in 1674 founded a settlement here when he built a chapel for the Wendat (Huron).
 Following his third and final trip to the shrine of Loreto in Italy, Chaumonot was cured of a terrible headache.
 In gratitude, he placed the colony under the patronage of Our Lady of the Annunciation, but it is still commonly called Lorette.

-In 1697, the Huron left the village in search of better land for hunting and fishing.
+In 1697, the Wendat left the village in search of better land for hunting and fishing.
 Afterward the site became known in French as Vieille-Lorette ("Old Loreto") or Ancienne-Lorette ("Former Loreto").
 A new location became known as Nouvelle-Lorette ("New Loreto") or Jeune-Lorette ("Young Loreto").
 That site roughly corresponds to the Loretteville of today.
 A year later in 1698, the Parish of Notre-Dame-de-l'Annonciation was established.

 In 1948, the place was incorporated as the village municipality of Notre-Dame-de-Lorette.
 In 1967, it gained town status and took back its original name, L'Ancienne-Lorette, to distinguish itself from the Notre-Dame-de-Lorette Lac-Saint-Jean region.

 Until 1971, L'Ancienne-Lorette was the gateway to Quebec's International Airport.
 It used to be known as L'Ancienne-Lorette Airport.
 In 1971 the rural section of the town that included the airport was annexed by Sainte-Foy.

 On January 1, 2002, L'Ancienne-Lorette was merged with Quebec City as part of a province-wide municipal reorganization and became part of the Laurentien borough of that city.
 After a 2004 referendum, it regained independent city status on January 1, 2006.